Table of Contents[Hide][Show]

-Many people with type 2 diabetes want to lower A1c without medication, or reduce the medication they are taking – and this is possible!
+Many people with type 2 diabetes want to lower A1c without medication, or reduce the medication they are taking—and the great news is, this is absolutely possible!

 Limitations of Lowering A1c With Medication